Top 50 AI Funded Startups June 2026 | Complete Rankings

 $1.15B total • $11B valuation • Series H

 Cloud platform for AI-powered web applications with Next.js and v0 AI design tool.
 11M+ developers on platform.
+Backbone of the AI-native web development ecosystem.

 Harvey AI